tervahagn/SL-DC-garlic-hub/docs/sql-repository-usage.md

 The `Sql` abstract class serves as a base for creating repository classes that interact with the database.
 By extending `Sql`, you can perform common CRUD operations using reusable methods and avoid writing SQL code directly in your repository.
+It is based on Doctrines Database Abstraction Layer (DBAL) and provides a flexible query builder for creating complex queries.

 ## Purpose